chef/chef-web-docs/content/reusable/md/automate_integration_aws.md

 `"ssm:*"` uses a wildcard match on the AWS EC2 Systems Manager (SSM); You may wish to use a more restrictive policy.

-### Install AWS EC2 Systems Manager on Instances
+### Install AWS EC2 Systems Manager on instances

 Please follow the instructions on [AWS](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

-### Enable AWS EC2 Systems Manager on Instances
+### Enable AWS EC2 Systems Manager on instances

 To use the SSM scan job functionality, your instances must have access to `AmazonEC2RoleforSSM`, or `arn:aws:iam::aws:policy/service-role/AmazonEC2RoleforSSM`.

-### Adding an AWS EC2 Node Manager Using IAM Credentials
+### Adding an AWS EC2 Node Manager using IAM credentials

 When running in EC2, AWS has the ability to use the IAM role associated with your instance to create and use temporary credentials for accessing the AWS API.
 If you enable this feature, then you will not need to provide credentials for your AWS account.
 You will only be required to provide a name for your node manager.
 Chef Automate creates a node reference for each EC2 instance in your account, collecting all tags associated with each instance.
 Chef Automate calls the Amazon System Manager (SSM) to describe instance information and to get ping status for the SSM agent on all instances.
-A detect job is *not* run on the instances; all instances with an SSM ping status of "Online" will be marked as reachable.
+A detect job is _not_ run on the instances; all instances with an SSM ping status of "Online" will be marked as reachable.

-### Create a Scan Job Targeting Your AWS EC2 Instances using AWS SSM
+### Create a Scan Job targeting your AWS EC2 instances using AWS SSM

 The `ssm` Scan Job: